danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 To facilitate this, we need Readers tell us which data structure they return from `read()`.
-Adapting an idea from intake, we could require Readers to define a `container` attribute with the string of the fully-qualified name of the type returned by `read()`, as in
+Adapting an idea from intake, we could require Readers to define a `container` attribute with the fully-qualified name of the type returned by `read()`, as in

 ```py
 reader.container == 'dask.dataframe.core.DataFrame'
 ```

-This diverges from the original analogy---"Readers are like files that return SciPy data structures when you read them,"---but it reconciles with the return type instability of ``read()``.
+This adds ones more thing to implement and diverges from the original analogy---"Readers are like files that return SciPy data structures when you read them,"---but it reconciles with the return type instability of ``read()``.
 The complete Reader API would still be succinct and could be implemented in less than 100 lines of code in most cases (building on top of existing I/O code).

 ```py
 class SomeReader: